rafsaniShazid/CP/Number_Theory/READme.md

 Thus, we need to search for a only among the divisors of n, and it is possible to iterate through all of them in O(√n).

 ## Maximum divisors of n approximately n^(1/3)
+## Bitmasks- Checking any undesired bit is set or not
+    suppose target integer is x=10 ie. 1010 so after doing or operation of n bits we must make sure 0th and 2th bit is not set.
+So we do this (arr[i]|x)==x.<br>